More about Cloud Automation

-Infrastructure as Code Deployment of Cloud Volumes ONTAP and Cloud Manager Using Terraform and Ansible
+Infrastructure as Code Ansible Deployment of Cloud Volumes ONTAP and Cloud Manager

 IaC is commonly used for compute resources, but it can be challenging to automate storage, due to the need to replicate and restore large volumes of data in a timely manner.
 Learn how to automate storage managed by Cloud Volumes ONTAP using declarative IaC templates, using NetApp Cloud Manager, Terraform and Ansible.

-Cloud Automation with Cloud Volumes ONTAP and REST
+Automating Cloud Operations with Cloud Volumes ONTAP and REST

 NetApp Cloud Manager provides a convenient UI that lets you work with storage managed in Cloud Volumes ONTAP very straightforward.
 Learn how the same operations can be performed programmatically using the Cloud Manager REST API.

-Deploying Cloud Volumes ONTAP and OpenShift Using Ansible
+Cloud Volumes ONTAP and OpenShift Deployment Using Ansible

 If you are using Cloud Volumes ONTAP as part of an OpenShift deployment, you can use Ansible to deploy storage services automatically.
 NetApp is one of six Red Hat Ansible Certified Module Vendors.
 There are multiple NetApp ONTAP modules you can use for common Cloud Volumes ONTAP configuration tasks.
 Learn how to leverage Ansible to make your setup process up to 96 times faster.

 Azure Quickstart Templates: How to Use Them to Make Cloud Storage Easier